-French Press and Percolator both are classical methods to brew a cup of coffee.
+French Press and Percolator both are classical methods for brewing coffee.
 They make coffee that tastes excellent enough to match any modern approach.

 French Press Coffee Maker

-The French press, also known as a Cafetire, uses a glass, stainless steel, or ceramic jar with a plunger assembly and metal mesh filters to brew a cup of coffee.
+French Press uses a glass, stainless steel, or ceramic jar with a plunger assembly and metal mesh filters to brew a cup of coffee.

-French Press is loved by strong coffee lovers who want to enjoy unique and unfiltered coffee flavors.
+French Press makes a rich and rich cup of coffee with a strong flavor and thicker mouthfeel.
+It is loved by strong coffee lovers who want to enjoy unique and unfiltered coffee flavors.

 How to use a French Press Coffee Maker